 Parents will be notified whether or not their daughters have been accepted.
 Girls are accepted into Grade 00 from the year in which they turn four or five (depending on their date of birth).
 Girls are accepted into Grade R from the year in which they turn five or six (depending on their date of birth) and into Grade 1 from the year in which they turn six or seven (depending on their date of birth).
 Girls and parents will be afforded an opportunity to have a tour around the school and will be invited to our Open Evening or Open Day.

-A non-refundable fee of R650 per student is payable at the time of submitting an application for admission.
-This is to cover administration costs.
+A non-refundable fee of R850 per student is payable at the time of submitting an application for admission.
+Your Online Application Form will request proof of payment.
+This fee is to cover administration costs.
 For EFT payments our banking details are Standard Bank, Musgrave, Branch Code 042626, Account No 051273195.

-In the event of a place being offered by the school, a non-refundable Acceptance Fee of R9 000 is payable, either by cheque or direct deposit, and is in addition to any subsequent tuition fee which becomes due.
+In the event of a place being offered by the school, a non-refundable Acceptance Fee is payable (as per the Fees Schedule), either by cheque or direct deposit, and is in addition to any subsequent tuition fee which becomes due.
 This fee is designated for the future development and upgrade of school facilities from which your daughter will benefit during her time at College.

 Tuition fees include the provision of tuition, career counselling, pastoral care, use of the libraries and sports facilities.
 In addition, tuition fees cover the provision of a large range of sporting and cultural activities.
 Specific details are available on request.